UffaModey/blog-app/README.md

 # contentful-blog-app
 Blog app designed with Contentful and Django.
 Contentful is used for content infrastructure management for the application.
+The Contentful web app is an easy-to-use editor for authoring content.
 A non technical user easily create and update content on the application using Contentful.

+## APIs
+Contentful follows an API-first approach, which means that all of its functionality is provided by an API.
 ## Cloud Hosting
 The application is hosted on Heroku. https://hidden-dawn-21749.herokuapp.com/